ethereumgeek/simple_drizzle/README.md

 See some options for how to deploy [here](https://facebook.github.io/create-react-app/docs/deployment).
 If you go to the URL you deployed to with a Metamask-enabled browser or Cipherwallet or Alphawallet on iOS (again, using Rinkeby) you'll see everything working fine.
 If you visit this URL with Coinbase Wallet on iOS, the app won't load because drizzle can't initialize.

-According to the Truffle team (who created Drizzle), this is because "Coinbase [hasn't implemented] EIP 1102 and automatically connects the dapp upon invocation of window.ethereum.enable()"
+According to the Drizzle team, this is because "Coinbase [hasn't implemented] EIP 1102 and automatically connects the dapp upon invocation of window.ethereum.enable()"

-The truffle team has a branch with a potential fix, but this doesn't seem to work for us and we're not sure why.
+The Drizzle team has a branch with a potential fix, but this doesn't seem to work for us and we're not sure why.
 To use the fix:

 ```
 git clone git@github.com:trufflesuite/drizzle.git